syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 ### columns.format `object`
 {:#members:columns-format}

-Specifies the display format of a column
+Specifies the display format of a column.

 #### Default Value